 Rating: PG

-This year, Luther and Nora Krank have decided to forgo the usual holiday festivities and have opted instead for a tropical cruise.
+Luther and Nora Krank have decided to forgo the usual holiday festivities and instead opt to take a tropical cruise.
 Their neighborhood isn’t going to let them off so easy, though, and the Kranks quickly become the (negative) talk of the town.
 When their daughter abruptly decides to return home for the holidays, they must alter their plans dramatically.

 Elf (2003)